mmadden/grumber/README.md

 ready for deployment from the `build/dist/` folder.

-Running `grunt dist` is identical except that it will also start a web server on port 80 so you can quickly test the production app on `localhost`.
+Running `grunt dist` is identical except that it will also start a web server on port 80 so you can quickly test the production app on `localhost:8500`.

 ## Files and folders in this project